Skip to main content

 • ork:quality-gates — Quality assessment criteria

-• ork:verify — Chunked multi-agent verification (fallback for large codebases)
+• ork:verify — Multi-agent verification (fallback for codebases exceeding 1M context)

 References